What is a Medicare Part D Prescription Drug Plan and do I need one?

 Medicare plans can vary from year to year, and your choice of a plan can affect your finances.
 Supplemental plans are available that can help you pay out-of-pocket costs that Original Medicare does not cover.
 Medigap plans are privately owned insurance policies that can supplement Original Medicare by covering the remaining cost.
 Medicare Advantage Plans are best suited for seniors in good health and have no or low monthly premiums.
 If you get a supplement plan you will also need a Part D Prescription Drug plan as well.
 You might also want to look for a dental and vision plan, as Medicare doesn't cover these and Supplement plans will only cover what Medicare covers.

 A Supplement Plan pays up to 80% of the costs of emergency care outside the United States.
 However, you must enroll during your first sixty days of travel.
-This plan can also have a calendar-year deductible of around $250 and a maximum benefit of $50,000.
-Plan F and G pay the excess fees and charges that Medicare covers under Part B. These amounts are up to 15% above what Medicare approves for.
-Only plan F will pay the Part B deductable and only recipients who turned 65 before Jan.
+These plans can also have a calendar-year deductible of around $250 and a maximum benefit of $50,000.
+Plan F and G pay the excess fees and charges that Medicare covers under Part B. Only plan F will pay the Part B deductable and only recipients who turned 65 before Jan.
 2020 are elegible for Part F plans.

 Depending on your situation, you will usually need both a supplement and prescription drug plan.
 Original Medicare covers certain costs, and a Medicare Supplement plan helps pay for the additional expenses.
 Original Medicare has a deductible and coinsurance.
 Supplemental plans help with original Medicare coverage by covering copayments, and out-of-pocket expenses, with the exception of the Medicare Part B deductible, which is $233 for 2022, except for Plan F. You can use one or the other, but you can't have a Medicare Supplement plan and a Medicare Advantage plan.
 Some Medicare Advantage plans also allow you to choose an out-of-network provider.